Multivitamin and Multimineral Supplements Review

-Products were tested in one or more independent laboratories for the following
+Products were analyzed in one or more independent laboratories for the following:

-Analyses for lead, arsenic, cadmium and minerals performed using an ICP-MS (Inductively Coupled Plasma-Mass Spectroscopy) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.
+- Analyses for lead, arsenic, cadmium and minerals performed using an Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS ) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-Non-chewable, non-capsule and non-time-release formulations analyzed for disintegration utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."
+- Non-chewable, non-capsule and non-time-release formulations analyzed for disintegration time utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."

-Identities of products were not disclosed to laboratories performing the testing.
+Identities of products were not disclosed to laboratories performing the analyses.

 To achieve a "Pass" in the testing, a product had to:

-Contain at least 100% and no more than 165% of its claimed amount of oil soluble index vitamins, no more than 150% of its claimed amount of water soluble index vitamins and no more than 125% of the index minerals (as described below).
-For products claiming less than 10% of the adult DV for calcium, or magnesium, must contain at least 100% and no more than 25 mg over the claimed amount of those minerals.
+- Contain at least 100% and no more than 165% of its claimed amount of oil soluble index vitamins, no more than 150% of its claimed amount of water soluble index vitamins and no more than 125% of the index minerals (as described below).
+For products claiming less than 10% of the adult DV for calcium or magnesium, or less than 50 mg of vitamin C, must contain at least 100% and no more than 25 mg over the claimed amount.

 Products are tested for at least one index element in each category.
 The first element within each applicable category is selected unless not claimed in the product, in which case, the next claimed element is selected.
 Any product claiming vitamin A must meet its claimed amount for total vitamin A (beta-carotene and retinol combined) as well as meet any claimed ratio of beta-carotene to total vitamin A. However, an overage must not cause the product to exceed any Tolerable Upper Intake Levels (UL).